 - Feel more confident you’re making progress in the right direction

 - Start getting into the habit of ‘pitching’ your idea, in readiness for future discussions with potential investors, software developers, sales partners and other third parties

 Key tips for creating a simple prototype for free

 - Create outline layouts for your key screens as you currently imagine them – perhaps two or three screens created with boxes, arrows, lines, annotations.
 Use a piece of wireframing or flowchart software online to make the job easier.
-Software like Axure, Lucidchart and …. you can use the free versions for now and which you can then upgrade at a later date.
+Software like Axure and Lucidchart have free versions for now and which you can then upgrade at a later date.

 - Keep the ingredients very simple, it’s easy to get distracted by design or functional details too early on in the process.
 Save this for later when your foundations for funding and your business plan are more firmly in place.
 Your time is at a premium so you want this to be just good enough to give people a visual sense of your idea without overworking it.

 - See if you can find a web or software development expert and get some feedback from them.
 Depending on how technically-minded you are, they may be able to spot potential roadblocks or opportunities that you hadn’t thought of.